breatheco-de/content/src/content/how-to/javascript-array-slice.md

 Output: `["Java", "C#"]`

-In the previous snippet of code the slice method returned a subarray from the original array counting from the back.
+In the previous snippet of code the slice method returned a sub-array from the original array counting from the back.

 ## Advantages of the Slice Method in JavaScript